zxcalc/quizx/README.md

 ## Getting started

-The main entry points for QuiZX are its command-line interface, it's Rust API, and it's Python bindings.
+There are three ways to use QuiZX: as a command-line tool, a Rust library, or via its Python bindings.
 Install the command line tool by running:

 ```bash
 cargo install quizx